antinatura/antinatura.github.io/uni/index.md

 **Coursework:**
 - Porfolio
-- Project - a simulation of a game of darts.
+- Project - develop a program that simulates a 501 darts game.

 **Grade:** B+